 Adding chemicals to your pool and spa can get expensive rather quickly!
-Here are some common household items you can use to maintain a sparkly clean pool.
+Here are some common household items you can use to maintain a sparkling clean pool.

-The following substitutes are listed for a pool using a chlorine or bromine chemistry.
-These options are NOT intended for use with any type of copper/silver or baquanide systems (such as Baquacil™, SoftSwim™).
+The following substitute options are intended for pools that use chlorine or bromine chemistry.
+These options are should never be used with any type of copper/silver or Baquanide systems (such as Baquacil™, SoftSwim™).

 If you’re utilizing a chlorine based product, you will save money by adding your chlorine in the evening, rather than the daytime.
-This is because chlorine is broken down by sunlight, which in turn, causes you to add more to obtain the desired results.
+This is because chlorine breaks down by sunlight, which in turn, causes you to add more to obtain the desired results.

 See Also: Swimming Pools on the Cheap